PROFILE - Unknown

 same

-dial design was also used on cheap compasses without
+dial design was also used on compasses without

 paint on the cardinals and featuring a conventional transit